Our beliefs

 You can read more about the Westminster Standards here.

-our mission
+Our mission

-our values
+Our values

 Alongside our doctrinal commitments, we hold to a set of values that are rooted in a Reformed theological ethos.
 Our values are: Proclaiming His gospel, Sharing our lives, and Living Hopefully & Redemptively.
-We desire to glorify God through the faithful proclamation of the gospel, the embodiment of authentic Christian community, and the advancement of God’s redemptive and hope-filled purposes in the world.

 his gospel

-sharing our lives
+Sharing our lives

-living hopefully
+Living hopefully

 & redemptively

-Contact Us
+Contact

 C/o Bird & Du Toit Street, Stellenbosch